praveenweb/graphql-custom-resolver-example/README.md

 ### Prerequisites

-This demo requires Hasura's GraphQL Engine running with the following schema:
+This demo requires Hasura's GraphQL Engine running with any schema.
-A table called `Person` with columns `id`, `name`, and `city`.

 ### Usage